miguelcabral/leximaxIST/README.md

 ## External Solvers
-The software has been tested with the following external solvers:
+(Dividir por formalismos: wcnf (MaxSAT), opb (PBO), lp (Linear Programming) ) The software has been tested with the following external solvers:

 * RC2
 * MaxHS
 * rounding-sat
 * UwrMaxSAT??
+* gurobi

+# Gurobi
+To use the Gurobi command line tool you must follow the steps in the [Software Installation Guide](https://www.gurobi.com/documentation/9.1/quickstart_linux/software_installation_guid.html) of Gurobi.
+Note: Each time you want to execute a program compiled with the LeximaxIST library, using Gurobi as external solver, you must previously set the environment variables as explained in the guide.

 By default the tool uses the MaxSAT solver RC2.

+# RC2
-To install this solver one must have python and pip installed and then run the following command `pip install python-sat`.
-For more information run `./leximaxIST -h`.
+To install this MaxSAT solver you must have python and pip installed and then run the following command `pip install python-sat`.
+You can also get the code from the [MaxSAT Evaluation web page] (https://maxsat-evaluations.github.io/2020/descriptions.html).
+Em cima foi instalação.
+Em baixo já tem a ver com a utilização.
+Dividir estes assuntos - instalação e utilização.
+Para ser mais simples: mostrar os comandos dos solvers (com opções default) para o utilizador não ter de fazer essa pesquisa se não estiver familiarizado com os MaxSAT solvers.
+Senão a pessoa tem de ir ver quais são os comandos.
+Interessa ver os comandos quando se quer mudar por exemplo o algoritmo do solver ou certos parâmetros.
+To execute the solver run the following command `rc2.py -vv`.
+For the list of options run `rc2.py --help`.

 ## Build
 Instruções para compilar a ferramenta e a biblioteca.